AmoghJ001/amoghjoshi/content/authors/admin/_index.md

 Hi!
 Welcome to my webpage!

-I am an incoming Fall 2022 MS Computer Science Student at Arizona State University.
+I am Computer Science Master's Student at Arizona State University.
 I have done my bachelor's in Electronics and Telecommunication Engineering from University of Mumbai.

 I am interested in applying Computer Vision for applications which benefit the society at large.
 I am particularly interested in understanding and exploring Deep Neural Networks for a variety of problems.

+I am looking for Deep Learning/Machine Learning based roles for Summer 2023 Internship.
+Please reach out to me if interested!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.